 Please email both Mrs. Chapman and Ms. Hessels about any concerns or questions you may have.
-If you would like to set up a meeting, please send an email to plan a phone call or online meeting using Zoom.
+If you would like to set up a meeting, please send an email to plan a phone call or online meeting.

-Information about the class and homework will be posted in Google Classroom.
+More information about the class and assignments will be posted in Google Classroom

 Curriculum (not necessarily in order)

-goal setting, self-assessment, leadership, problem-solving and decision making ● Connections to Community, global citizenship, volunteer opportunities
+Goal setting, self-assessment, leadership, problem-solving and decision making

 Math - Big Ideas: